nntran/rpi-k8s-cluster/README.md

 ...
 ```

-### 2. Check all hosts are accessible via SSH
+### 4. Check all hosts are accessible via SSH with Ansible

-I use the ansible playbook `check.yml` to check all the cluster hosts.
+Let's use the ansible playbook `check.yml` to check all the cluster hosts.

 ```
 ansible-playbook -i cluster.yml ansible/playbooks/check.yml